 Boards must ensure that each child enrolled in child care, including siblings added to an existing CCS case, receives a minimum of 12 months of eligibility.

-Boards must extend redetermination dates for all children in a family when an additional child is enrolled in CCS to ensure that every child in the family receives a minimum of 12 months of care, with the exception of DFPS-funded care in which each child’s case is considered a “family of one.”
+Boards must extend redetermination dates for all children in a family when an additional child is added to the household and enrolled in CCS to ensure that every child in the family receives a minimum of 12 months of care, with the exception of DFPS-funded care in which each child’s case is considered a “family of one.”

 Boards must ensure staff members manually adjust the family’s eligibility redetermination date in the child care case management system when a new child in care results in an extended eligibility period.